mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/README.md

 - [X] Contribution Guide and Best practices
 - [X] Document the Logic Apps functions

+## History
+- 8/28/2017 - Updated all code to use new AAD Service Principal authentication

 ---
 _This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments._